Retention Policy

 Requirement for longer retention for full backups (GFS) | ❌ |

 To meet your requirements, you should select to keep backups for 1 month.
-You should realize that if you want to keep backups for 1 month and meet the requirements of minimal storage duration policy, the Intelligent Retention must be enabled to complete your estimations.
-Intelligent retention will work for you to ensure you will meet the early duration fee requirements.
+If you want to retain backups for at least 1 month and comply with the minimum storage duration policy, Intelligent Retention, which is enabled by default, will ensure that early deletion fees are avoided.

-On January 1 (day 62) at the end of the backup run, full backup from November 2 can be purged (30 days have expired), but backup data of this backup is merged with backup data of incremental backups from November 3 - December 2 (30 days have expired for them) to create synthetic full backup from December 2.
+On January 1 (day 62) at the end of the backup run, full backup from November 2 can be purged (since 30 days have expired and 30-day period set by early deletion policy also expired), but backup data of this restore point should firstly be merged with backup data of incremental backups from November 3 - December 2 to create synthetic full backup from December 2.

 The backup storage now contains 1 full backup (December 2) and up to 30 incrementals.